ShowHsiang/Hands-on-Data-Analytics/README.md

 HDB_SG_DA.ipynb: Preprocessing, analysis, visualisation and insights of multiple perspectives on HDB resale data in Singapore.

 Regression_and_modelling.ipynb: Data preprocessing, multiple linear regression, polynomial regression, model analysis

+Simple Recommendation System.ipynb: Simple processing of student and course data from NUS SOC and production of a course recommendation system.